tdj28/blog/content/en/blog/post/tech/ml/lil_llm_01/index.md

 {{% /alert %}}

 {{% alert title="token" color="success" %}}
-In the context of natural language processing, a __token__ is a single, atomic unit of text where the atomicity differs depends on the choice of those training the model.
+In the context of natural language processing, a __token__ is a single, atomic unit of text where the atomicity is chosen by those training the model.
 {{% /alert %}}

 {{% alert title="seed" color="success" %}}